sobjornstad/clicker-quiz-manager/docs/manual.md

 ## Setting up LaTeX

 To produce PDF output, CQM requires the [LaTeX document preparation system][latex-wikipedia] to be installed on your computer.
+(Alternatively, you can [use a LaTeX server][latex-servers].)
 On Linux, installing LaTeX through your distribution’s package manager should work.
 On Windows, you can [install MiKTeX][miktex-download].

 [miktex-download]: http://www.miktex.org/download

 Whatever your operating system, you will also need the following LaTeX packages to create PDF quizzes with CQM: `fontspec`, `xunicode`, `geometry`, `setspace`, `titlesec`, `microtype`, `ebgaramond`, `ifluatex`, `ifxetex`.
-Some of these will probably come with any installation of LaTeX, but some may not.
+It appears that in recent versions of TeX Live, you may also need to install `l3kernel` and `l3packages` as dependencies of the packages listed above.
+Some of these will probably come with any installation of LaTeX, but some will not.
 If you’re using MiKTeX, you can find the “package manager” in your start menu and install each of the packages.